Ted Kiapos was born April 17, 1925 in downtown Los Angeles. His parents, John

 Ted has been a dedicated husband and father, and enjoys his retirement with his wife and family in Los Angeles.

-Ted and Aspasia have just celebrated their sixty-third wedding anniverary in 2015.
+Ted and Aspasia celebrated their sixty-third wedding anniverary in 2015 and on a fateful evening on July 30th, 2016, Ted and Aspasia were rendered

 John H. Kiapos, Ted Kiapos, Magdaline Kiapos, and Bill Kiapos, 1927